NotNotRama/TripleTen-/README.md

 ```
 By looking at it, you know that the function `greetUser` expects a parameter of type User and will return a string.

-Another advantage, especially if you're using Visual Studio Code (VSC), is the helpful autocompletion.
+Another advantage, at least if you're using Visual Studio Code (VSC), is the helpful autocompletion.
 Typing `user.` will show you the available options or keys (`firstName`, `lastName`, and `age`) for that object.

 As a last piece of advice, I'd recommend the usage of [Pretty TypeScript Errors](https://github.com/yoavbls/pretty-ts-errors) as it makes the TS errors in VSC much more readable.